Return to MSC Finding Aids or MSC Collections

 Legal and personal papers of the descendants of Sarah Webster and John Wadsworth of New Lebanon, Columbia County, New York.
 These papers span six generations of the Wadsworth family, which lived in New Lebanon, Canaan, and East Chatham in New York State.
 An extensive correspondence of Rachel Wheeler Wadsworth and Sarah Ashby Wadsworth is featured.
 Also included are school books of Mary and Melinda Alexander.
-Finding aid available.
+Finding aid to the Wadsworth Family Papers

 Papers.
 (1813-1896).
 6 boxes.

 Correspondence of family members including Phebe, Mrs. Nathan Warren, Stephen, Nathan and George Henry Warren.
 Finding aid available.

 Poem entitled "Sarah Pennoyer", about the American woman who defended her home against British troops during the War of 1812.
 The poem was written by Ruby Wedd of Richmond Hill, New York, a great-granddaughter of the heroine.

 Collection Call Number: 17466

 The expenses of a woman living in New York, New York.
 Expenditures listed are for both household and personal items.

 Press releases.
 (1932).
 1 folder.